-- August through Beginning of October: The temperature will be hot (90-100 degrees Fahrenheit / 32 37 degrees Celsius) during the day and cool at night.
+- August through Beginning of October : The temperature will be hot (90-100 degrees Fahrenheit/ 32-37 degrees Celsius) during the day and cool at night.
 Bring a light sweater in the evening, even on the hottest of days.
 Dress in L.A. is very casual.
 Some students purchase a small fan in case they are assigned to rooms without a air conditioning. - October: The temperature begins to cool down a little bit.
 Pack a jacket or cotton sweater, - December-February: It may rain occasionally.
 Pack a warm sweater for chilly nights.
-The temperature may go down to 45 degrees Fahrenheit / 8 degrees Celsius.
+The temperature may go down to 35 degrees Fahrenheit.